Designing for wellbeing

-Saint-Gobain are a major construction brand with around 300 sub-brands operating in the UK and globally.
+Saint-Gobain is a major construction brand with around 300 sub-brands operating in the UK and globally.
 Spotless worked with them to understand some of their key customers that make decisions about how buildings should be built, and what materials should be used.
 Saint-Gobain’s aim was to make it easier for customers to design for wellbeing in spaces.

 Key aims for the project centred on supporting Saint-Gobain to develop their multi-comfort strategy for key customers such as Architects, Quantity Surveyors, Procurement and Estate Managers.
 It was important to understand how different customers researched, compared and specified different building materials so that we could address blockers and develop better services to help their customers.